Axelvazslima/learn-cloud/aws_ec2/additional_compute_services.md

 Run code below 15 minutes -> quick processing, like web back end handling requests.

+> Pay for the compute time you use -> running code.

+Run code for virtually any type of application or backend service, all with zero administration.

+Example: Function that envolves resizing uploaded images to te AWS Cloud.

 ### Amazon Elastic Container Services (ECS) or Amazon Elastic Kubernets Service (EKS)

 In case you need access to the underlying infrastructure, but still want efficiency and portability.